GSA/SmartPay-RFI/README.md

 CCCM is requesting industry feedback for agile software development services for the: (1) GSA SmartPay main website, and (2) GSA SmartPay training website.

-# RFI questionnaire: Please submit your [responses](https://forms.gle/7PpMRWeNYXxLpEnCA) no later than 3:00PM ET on May 4, 2023.
+# RFI questionnaire: Please submit your RFI [responses](https://forms.gle/7PpMRWeNYXxLpEnCA) no later than 3:00PM ET on May 4, 2023.

 This RFI is issued solely for information and planning purposes; it does not constitute a solicitation or a promise to issue a solicitation in the future.
 This RFI does not commit the government to contract for any supply or service whatsoever.
 Unsolicited proposals will not be accepted.